koor-tech/handbook-redux/docs/engineering/development/index.md

-[Project Owner Role](project-owner) - who is responsible for getting things done [Show and Tell](show-and-tell) - sharing details of our work as we go [Infrastructure](infrastructure) - the systems that support development [Release Management](release-management) - how we package software and make it available to customers
+[Project Owner Role](project-owner) - who is responsible for getting things done [Show and Tell](show-and-tell) - sharing details of our work as we go [Infrastructure](infrastructure) - the systems that support development [Linear Guidelines](linear-guidelines) - how we use Linear to manage development work [Release Management](release-management) - how we package software and make it available to customers